 - Undergraduate BSc studentships grants over the summer period

 APS Support UK is willing to work collaboratively with other charities where research interests overlap.

-Our memorial fundraising sub-committee, the Louise Gergel Fellowship may be able to provide additional funding if a very worthwhile project exceeds the limit of £5,000.
+Furthermore, our memorial fundraising sub-committee, the Louise Gergel Fellowship may be able to provide additional funding if a very worthwhile project exceeds the limit of £5,000 or £10,000.
 Please contact us for further information and our trustees will consider your application.

 In order that all grant applications made to APS Support UK are properly assessed, the Trustees have established a Peer Review Panel.
 The panel, chaired by Professor Hannah Cohen from University College London, meet once a year to advise the Trustees on suitability of applications for funding by APS Support UK; click to read more about the Peer Review Panel.

-Applications for funding are peer reviewed once a year in the spring with the final decision being advised during June/July.
+Applications for funding are peer-reviewed once a year with the final decision being advised during July and August.

 The APS Support UK Grant Application Form along with the Conditions of Grant can be downloaded from this page.

 One original signed copy should be submitted, by post, to APS Support UK, The Orchard, Basingstoke, Hampshire, RG21 4AF, and a PDF copy emailed to email@example.com.